batmany13/getting_started/dev_cadence.md

 It's best to have a "sign post" to let you know where you're going.
 This is the purpose of our weekly sprints.
 The sprints aren't meant to be "release" points, but a milestone target for us to hit.
 These should be reasonable things we want to do and the Trello board should be broken up in these lists:

 * Sprint XXX Retro (after the sprint is finished) - What we learned, what we want to run post-mortem on
-* Sprint XXX Milestone - high level target we're shooting for this sprint
+* Sprint XXX Milestone - High level target we're shooting for this sprint
-* This Sprint - items to do for this sprint, including ones in-progress.
+* This Sprint - Items to do for this sprint, including ones in-progress.
 If there's a "member" associated, it's assigned or been worked on
-* Sprint XXX Completed - completed tasks for the specified sprint sprint
+* Sprint XXX Completed - Completed tasks for the specified sprint sprint
+* Backlog - Items waiting to be assigned to an upcoming sprint
 * Teaching Tuesdays - Lessons to be shared by team members
-* Business / Misc - items we need to work on from a business prospective
+* Business / Misc - Items we need to work on from a business prospective
 * Tabled - Things we need to do but are tabled for now, as we don't need to do it "right this minute".
 However, it should be done within the next few sprints
-* Fault Tolerance - things to consider longer term when it comes to scaling, "long" running tabled items
+* Fault Tolerance - Things to consider longer term when it comes to scaling, "long" running tabled items

 __GitHub Issues__